Meth Lab Cleanup

 PO Box 64975

 St. Paul, MN 55164-0975

 Contractors work for property owners and with local authorities to assess, sample, clean, and dispose of wastes and materials removed from the property.

 Contractors should understand and complete remediation according to the guidance and under oversight of the local authority.

-The Contractors' Report is recommended for use to document their work to the extent required by the local authority.
+The Contractors' Report (PDF) is recommended for use to document their work to the extent required by the local authority.

 What is the difference between a “Gross Chemical Removal” and “Remediation”?